-Ready or not, ranked choice voting is set to go for New York in the upcoming mayoral primaries — and some believe the city is definitely on the not ready side.
+Ready or not, ranked choice voting is set to go for New York in this week's mayoral primaries — and some believe the city is definitely on the not ready side.

 Local election officials say that they're ready, with their systems passing tests and with 92,000 ballots in the mail.
 Miguelina Camilo, of the NYC Board of Elections, said they feel "confident going into the primary."